ST2Projects/ssh-sentinel-server/README.md

 - `db.password` - Password of the DB user
 - `db.connection` - Connection URL for the DB.
 For sqlite3 this is a file path
 - `db.dbName` - Name of the DB
+- `tls.local` - When set to `true` the server will generate a local TLS certificate.
+When `false` the server will generate a Let's Encrypt cert
+- `tls.certDir` - Directory in which the generated certificate will be generated
+- `tls.certDomains` - A list of domains to be included in the certificate.
+- `tls.certEmail` - Needed when generating a certificate with let's encrypt
+- `tls.dnsProvider` - Only `cloudflare` is supported at the moment.
+A future release will open up support for other providers
+- `tls.dnsAPIToken` - The zone API token from cloudflare

 ## Goals